Trafficante crime family

-The Trafficante crime family, also known as the Tampa Mafia, is an Italian-American Mafia crime family based in Tampa, Florida.
-The most notable boss was Santo Trafficante, Jr. who ruled Tampa and the crime family with an iron fist.
-Author Scott Deitche reported that Santo Jr. was involved with the CIA to plot assassination attempts on Fidel Castro.
+The Trafficante crime family, also known as the Tampa crime family or the Tampa Mafia, is an Italian American Mafia crime family based in Tampa, Florida.
+The most notable boss of the family was Santo Trafficante Jr., who ruled Tampa and the crime family with an iron fist.
+Author Scott Deitche reported that Santo Jr. was involved with the Central Intelligence Agency (CIA) to plot assassination attempts on Cuban leader Fidel Castro.
 After the death of Santo Jr. in 1987, the Tampa Mafia family has been controlled by Vincent LoScalzo.

 History

 Early underworld bosses in Tampa

 During the early 1920s, Charlie Wall created an organized crime syndicate in Tampa, where he controlled a large number of illegal gambling rackets and corrupted many Tampa government officials through bribery.
 Wall controlled his organization from the Tampa neighborhood of Ybor City, and employed Italians, Cubans and men of other ethnicities in his organization.
-His only competitor for criminal rackets in the Tampa Bay area was Italian Mafia boss Ignacio Antinori.
+His only rival for criminal rackets in the Tampa Bay area was Italian Mafia boss Ignacio Antinori.

 Ignacio Antinori, a Sicilian-born immigrant, became a well-known drug kingpin and the Italian crime boss during the late 1920s.
-There was also a smaller Italian gang in the area which was controlled by Santo Trafficante Sr., who had lived in Tampa since the age of 18.
-Trafficante had already set up Bolita games throughout the city and was a very powerful man.
-Antinori took notice of Santo Trafficante and invited him into his organization and together they expanded the Bolita games across the state.
+But there was also a smaller independent Italian gang led by Santo Trafficante Sr. that was operating in the Tampa area.
+Trafficante had lived in Tampa since the age of 18, and had already set up Bolita games throughout the city and was becoming a powerful mobster.
+Antinori took notice of Santo Trafficante and invited him into his organization and together they expanded the Bolita games across the state of Florida.

 By the 1930s, Antinori and Wall were in a bloody decade-long war, which would later be known as "Era of Blood".
 On March 8, 1938, Wall's closest associate, Evaristo "Tito" Rubio, was shot on his porch.
 The war between the two continued on for years, until October 23, 1940, when Ignacio Antinori was shot and killed by a shotgun blast to the head at the Palm Garden Inn in Tampa.
-In 1943, Antinori's two sons Paul and Joseph were convicted in Kansas City for drug dealing and sentenced to four years in prison finally ending the decade long war.
+In 1943, Antinori's two sons, Paul and Joseph, were convicted in Kansas City for drug dealing and sentenced to four years in prison finally ending the decade long war.
 Both Wall's and Antinori's organizations were weakened, leaving Santo Trafficante as one of the last and most powerful bosses in Tampa.